lxc/incus/doc/reference/image_format.md

 A split image consists of two files.
 The first is a tarball containing the metadata and optionally the template files (usually `*.tar.xz`).
-The second can be a tarball, `squashfs` or `qcow2` image containing the actual instance data.
+The second is the root file system (container) or root disk (virtual machine).

 For containers, the second file is most commonly a SquashFS-formatted file system tree, though it can also be a tarball of the same tree.
 For virtual machines, the second file is always a `qcow2` formatted disk image.